fabiansaed/learning-python/README.md

 Update: 05-01-2025
 - I have completed the half of the "Control flow" chapter.
 - I checked if/else statements and I've learned what is a module and how to import it.

+Update: 08-01-2025
+- I have completed the exercise #16 from the "Control flow" chapter.
+- I Checked logical operators: AND, OR and NOT.
+It's good remember how to use them in Python.
+I like it!
+- Let's update my Github repository!
+- Note: I like how looks this emoji in the code editor 🎢 haha